isc-projects/bind9/bin/named/named.rst

    can be reloaded after the server has changed its working directory due to to a possible ``directory`` option in the configuration file, ``config-file`` should be an absolute pathname.

+``-C``

+   This option prints out the default built-in configuration and exits.

+   NOTE: This is for debugging purposes only and is not an accurate representation of the actual configuration used by :iscman:`named` at runtime.

 ``-d debug-level``
    This option sets the daemon's debug level to ``debug-level``.
 Debugging traces from